Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/questions.md

 ## For CS 484 Prof.

 * Is it a good thing to train a fully convolutional network on a dataset that contains images of various sizes, without preprocessing to unify them?
+* Point processing using activation from different channels but at the same location?
+Does pointwise convolution count as point processing?
+* What is $L$ in those diagrams?